horseshoedev/horseshoedev/README.md

 ### horseshoedev :feelsgood:

-I'm a `Web Developer` and occasional `Database Designer` who enjoys summoning making **epic-quality** websites and applications.
+I'm a `Web Developer` and occasional `Database Designer` who enjoys summoning **epic-quality** websites and applications.
 I'm a college student and I also love guitar, and Dungeons and Dragons.

 ### 🌱 My latest projects